hemachandraprabhu/Simon-Game/README.md

 # Simon-Game
-It is a Single player memory game
+It is a single player memory game,
-I have used DOM manipulation and event listener
+I have used DOM manipulation and event listener,
-Play on strict mode, where if a wrong button is pressed, the game ends
+Play on strict mode, where if a wrong button is pressed, the game ends.